-Berkeley’s IT strategy consultants can help your organization continually – and incrementally – evolve your strategy, ensuring it's deliverable
+Berkeley’s IT strategy consultants can help your organisation continually – and incrementally – evolve your strategy, ensuring it's deliverable

 Developing an IT strategy has traditionally been a cyclical process, perhaps in response to technology changes or a new business requirement.
 But the digital revolution has made new challenges a constant.